rhoai-mlops/lab-instructions/docs/7-the-feature-playlist/4-more-pipelines.md

 3. To try it out, we can remove one feature and make sure that everything from training to inference with the UI still works.

     Go to your `Jupyter Notebook` and navigate to `jukebox/7-feature_store/feature_repo/feature_service.py`.
 Here we can remove line 14 (the feature `loudness`) as we saw in the data exploration how it was highly correlated with another feature (`energy`) so we don't need both.
-Make sure you hit save after make the change!
+Make sure you hit save after making the change!

     ```python
     from feast import FeatureService